joao-arthur/funis-node/docs/objects/from-map.md

 ): plainObject<T>
 ```

-Returns a new object with the same key-value pairs of the passed Map instance.
+Returns an object with the same key-value pairs of the passed Map instance.

 ## Example